elastic/kibana/rfcs/text/0009_screenshot_mode_service.md

   Many things can be improved on capturing screenshots from the page using `@print` CSS media query selecting.
 Also, CSS makes things hidden on the page, but they are still loading in the DOM and take browser memory resources.
-Print media query CSS is a good supplement to the Screenshot Mode Service, but the best performance will come with streamlining the page rendering in Javascript.
+Print media query CSS are a good supplement to the Screenshot Mode Service, but the best performance will come with streamlining the page rendering in Javascript.
 See "further examples" in this RFC about how this alternative solution can still be leveraged.